The 37th Annual CRMPI PDC

 July 17th – 24th, 2023 in Paonia, Colorado

 When you join us for CRMPI’s Permaculture Design intensive, the internationally-accredited syllabus and certificate are just the beginning of all you’ll receive.

-So is the expertise of longtime permaculture veterans in two full weeks of personal interaction.
+So is the expertise of longtime permaculture veterans in nine days of personal interaction.

 So is your gateway into the growing, worldwide network of permaculture designers, educators, entrepreneurs and activists who are creating a new environmental and social vision for the world.